crschmidt/cpp.ebikelibrary.org/content/consult/index.md

 helping you find the best fit, and often find the best deal in purchasing an e-bike that fits your needs.
-Or if you've already got a bike in mind for purcahse -- for example, because you see a good deal on Facebook Marketplace or Cragistlist -- we can advise on that as well!
+Or if you've already got a bike in mind for purcahse -- for example, because you see a good deal on Facebook Marketplace or Craigslist -- we can advise on that as well!

 If you're considering buying, but just not sure which bike is right for you;
 or you think you know what you're going to get and just want someone to help